|As of 2022.08 Warmachine University has turned into an archive for Mk3 rules (3rd Edition).|

 Rules Clarification : Soul Vessel (Edit)

-- The only thing Soul Vessel means is that it produces a soul when it is destroyed, as if it were a living model.
+- The only thing the Soul Vessel rules does is, the model produces a soul when it is destroyed as if it were a living model.

-- An attack that would RFP a living model and thus normally prevents soul token generation (such as Snacking) doesn't trigger vs a Soul Vessel.
-So the Vessel can't get snacked and will produce a soul token.
+- For example: An attack that RFPs living models (such as Snacking) would normally prevent that living model from generating a soul token; but Snacking doesn't work vs non-living.
+So a Soul Vessel doesn't get Snacked and will produce a soul token.

 Rules Clarification: : Magical Damage (Edit)

 (Click Expand to read)